 Veggie broth and water: These provide the liquid base in the chili.
 The broth can typically bring enough saltiness to the chili so that there's no real need to add any salt, especially if you're topping it with lime juice and the smoky seasoning.

 Blackstrap molasses: The smoky sweetness works well with the tomatoes and beans.
 This is an optional ingredient, since you will likely enjoy this chili with or without it.
+Optional.

 Spices: Chili powder, cacao powder, cumin, smoked paprika, and coriander create a harmony of flavor and depth that makes this chili sing.